YiwenJ2121/Projects/README.md

 # Projects
-This repository contains my projects programmed in:
+This repository contains my projects completed in SUNY New Paltz.
+The contents include:
+     Electronics,
      C and Assembly on ARM STM32 board,
      MATLAB,
      MQL4